Founded to promote interdisciplinary research and education

 The Huck Institutes were founded in 1996 as the Life Sciences Consortium to encourage greater coordination and interdisciplinary collaboration in the life sciences at Penn State.

-From the outset, the consortium has aimed to promote interdisciplinary research, develop innovative graduate programs, enhance the quality and diversity of life sciences faculty, and improve shared technology resources.
+From the outset, the consortium worked to promote interdisciplinary research, develop innovative graduate programs, enhance the quality and diversity of life sciences faculty, and improve shared technology resources.

 Renamed in honor of the Hucks

-In 2002, the Life Sciences Consortium was renamed as the Dorothy Foehr Huck and J. Lloyd Huck Institute for Life Sciences in recognition of the Hucks' leadership and generosity in support of the life sciences at Penn State University.
+In 2002, the Life Sciences Consortium was renamed as the Dorothy Foehr Huck and J. Lloyd Huck Institutes of the Life Sciences, in recognition of the Hucks' leadership and generosity in support of the life sciences at Penn State University.

 In 2007, the Hucks made a further $20 million commitment to teaching, research and other academic activities in the Huck Institutes.
 "They saw a potential for greatness in the work of the faculty and students," said Penn State President Graham B. Spanier, "We are deeply grateful for their generosity in transforming that potential into reality."

 In 2011, the Huck Institutes joined the Materials Research Institute in opening the state-of-the art Millennium Science Complex.
 The 297,000-square-foot building was built to further an interdisciplinary approach to research, serving as a metaphorical and physical confluence of the two research units.
 Specially designed, vibration-proof facilities house sensitive equipment underground; laboratories, offices, and shared spaces occupy the upper floors.